zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-google.md

 Does not exceed "

-"The monk himself has the desire to know and get rid of this derivation of the desire that causes suffering Mindfulness removes that desire. ”Thus the Blessed One said,“ Desire He is incomparable in a distant sense.
-“How Blessed are the Absolute Vitaraga Is it amazing?
+"The monk himself has the desire to know and get rid of this derivation of the desire that causes suffering Mindfulness removes that desire.
+"Thus the Blessed One said," Desire He is incomparable in a distant sense.
+"How Blessed are the Absolute Vitaraga Is it amazing?
 Since the lust has been removed, the positive vitaraganu is unbelievable.
 Hatred It is unbelievable that there are hatreds that are definitely excluded because they are useless.
 The illusion is futile Therefore, it is unbelievable because it is positive.
 Because the defilements were debilitating